 ARTH 473: Early Modern and Modern Decorative Arts

-This course traces major historical developments in the decorative and applied arts, landscape design, and material culture of Western society from the Renaissance to the present.
-Individual lectures familiarize students with significant forms, materials, sites, styles, designers, and craftspeople, while introducing a variety of scholarly approaches to recovering meaning from material artifacts through a study of function, technology, iconography, patronage and cultural and social history.
+This course traces major historical developments in the decorative and applied arts and material culture of Western society from the Renaissance to the present.
+Individual lectures familiarize students with significant forms, materials, sites, styles, designers, and craftspeople while introducing a variety of scholarly approaches to recovering meaning from material artifacts through a study of function, technology, iconography, patronage, and cultural and social history.
 At the end of the course, students will have a working visual and historical vocabulary of significant designed and manufactured objects and spaces from a wide range of periods.
 In addition, students will be expected to begin to develop research skills through an original investigation into a particular aspect of modern decorative arts.

 This graduate-level course introduces students to current digital art history projects and practices as well as methods for approaching art historical research in new ways.
 We will explore concepts and case studies in digital art history and the digital humanities, experiment with software and tools, and discuss emerging trends and developments in the discipline as well as professional opportunities.